 Ready To Adopt A Boxerdoodle?

 Most designer dogs tend to be on the pricier side, so prepare for that.
 Poodle Boxer puppies are also hard to come by, and because they’re so rare, their price goes up to $1,200 – 1,500.

-If you can’t find the exact breed you’re looking for, consider one of these other Boxer mixes.
+If you can’t find the exact breed you’re looking for, consider these similar dogs.
 They’re all winners!

 To learn more about living with a Boxer, watch the video below.

 A Rare Dog Needs An Unique Owner

 The Boxerdoodle isn’t for everyone.
 It’s a bigger dog with lots of energy, so you can see where some people would be turned off.

 That being said, this mix has a big heart with lots of love to give both children and adults.